yaorong0921/CUB-GHA/README.md

 If you want to use 5-fold cross validation, please set the flag `--crossval`, otherwise, random train and test splits will be used.

-If you use `--rseed 1`, you will use the same 5-fold cross validation as used in the paper.
+If you use `--rseed 1`, you will use the same 5-fold cross validation for each running for fairly comparing different settings (as used in the paper).

 If you want to train KFN with the GAT-pretrained backbone, please set `--pretrained_dir` to the path where gat-trained backbonses are saved, e.g. `./checkpoint/gat_crossv-True_rseed1`.